Enabling GZIP compression on WordPress sites is one sure way of improving your website’s loading speed.

 How to Use Online Checking Tools

 Using an online tool is the easiest way to check if file compression is enabled on your website.

 There are several checking tools online you could use, but for this tutorial, we will be using Varvy tool.

-If file compression isn’t enabled on your website, it tells you instantly.
+If file compression isn’t active on your website, it tells you instantly.
 Just copy and paste the URL to your website, and the rest is taken care of.